cruizc-ii/vulkan/README.md

 ### Adding new hazard curves

-TODO: change this inconsistency and force users to provide them in SI units provide them in (g)
+TODO: change units inconsistency and force users to provide them in SI units provide them in (g)

 ### Adding new records

-TODO: change this units inconsistency and force users to provide them in SI units provide records in their base units, add a scale factor to `record-parameters.yml` such that spectra can be computed correctly in m/s/s
+TODO: change units inconsistency and force users to provide them in SI units provide records in their base units, add a scale factor to `record-parameters.yml` such that spectra can be computed correctly in m/s/s

 ## COMMON PROBLEMS